 Wendy’s Roasting Strategy: An Online Brand strategy like no other

-Coming up with an online brand strategy that is unique and impactful is difficult, but an American fast-food joint named Wendy’s seems to have stumbled upon a strategy that resulted in a spike in sales and enhanced brand recognition.
+Coming up with an online brand strategy that is unique and impactful is difficult.
+Still, an American fast-food joint named Wendy’s seems to have stumbled upon a strategy that resulted in a spike in sales and enhanced brand recognition.

-Most responses are playful while others were quite harsh; either way, Wendy’s took a huge risk.
-Wendy’s identity was lost in the competitive world of fast-food ruled by McDonald’s and Burger King but it managed to make a name for itself through this controversial but extremely bold strategy.
+Most responses were playful while others were quite harsh; either way, Wendy’s took a huge risk.
+Wendy’s identity was lost in the competitive world of fast food ruled by McDonald’s and Burger King, but it managed to make a name for itself through this controversial but highly bold strategy.

 One of the main objectives when implementing an online brand strategy is to generate word-of-mouth and if you get it right, you can become viral.
 Keeping that in mind, Wendy’s tweets are definitely being talked about and creating meaningful connections online.
 Most online brand strategies implemented by brands that have gone viral involve spreading positivity by integrating CSR strategies or depicting something that appeals to the audience’s emotions.

 Wendy’s has taken a completely different route.
-As a marketer you’re taught to always put customers on top and here you have Wendy’s sarcastically responding to tweets, mocking potential customers and major competitors and surprisingly, it’s paying off!
+As a marketer, you’re always taught to put customers on top.
+Yet, here you have Wendy’s sarcastically responding to tweets, mocking potential customers and significant competitors.
+Surprisingly, it’s paying off!

 The fast-food joint boasts 1.2M followers on Twitter now and each tweet is getting around 10,000 shares and 30,000 likes.

-Wendy’s is certainly treading dangerous waters.
+Wendy’s is undoubtedly treading dangerous waters.
 Tweets directed to the trolls are undoubtedly hilarious but the moment Wendy’s begins to target industry giants with brutal insults, the fear of retaliation kicks in.
-It’ll literally just take a single tweet consisting of a false claim by Wendy’s before it gets slammed with a lawsuit but that’s only if Wendy’s crosses that fine line.
+Of course, it’ll just take a single tweet consisting of a false claim by Wendy’s before it gets slammed with a lawsuit, but that’s only if Wendy’s crosses that fine line.

-As for now, spectators are watching and applauding the sass being displayed by the brand.
+As for now, spectators are watching and applauding the sass displayed by the brand.

 Here’s a breakdown of why the strategy has worked according to Forbes:

 - Originality: No brand has dared to go down this route before.
 Social Media users appreciate something that is unexpected and novel.
-Like mentioned earlier, it is highly unexpected for a company to mock those that it is ultimately trying to sell to.
-It’s a first for a business and people are drawn to it.
+Like mentioned earlier, it is highly unpredictable for a company to mock those that it is ultimately trying to sell to.
+It’s a first for a business, and people are drawn to it.

-- Humor: Incorporating humor into your brand strategy helps you to strike a better connection with your audience.
-It portrays a more approachable, personable side of the brand; one that wants to do more than just sell to you, it wants you to laugh.
+- Humor: Incorporating humor into your brand strategy helps you connect better with your audience.
+It portrays a more approachable, personable side of the brand; one that wants to do more than sell to you, it wants you to laugh.